yeslogic/prince-docs/docs/help.md

 Solution
 The solution is to convert the image file into a format that is supported by Prince.
 We suggest PNG, which is a well-supported general purpose image format with lossless compression.

+### Output log

+When running into trouble with Prince, the first thing you should do is to check for any errors.
+These can be found in the [Prince Output Log](prince-output.md#prince-output-log).

 ### The capture/replay system